kitnil/awesome/README.md

 - [gnome3-jenkins-indicator](https://github.com/philipphoffmann/gnome3-jenkins-indicator) - Gnome 3 Shell Extension to represent the current state of all jobs of a Jenkins CI Server
 - [gnome-shell-extensions-sustmi](https://github.com/sustmi/gnome-shell-extensions-sustmi) - [DEPRECATED] The repository was split into two repositories: https://github.com/sustmi/gnome-shell-extension-historymanager-prefix-search and https://github.com/sustmi/gnome-shell-extension-windowoverlay-icons
 - [GitTorrent](https://github.com/cjb/GitTorrent) - A decentralization of GitHub using BitTorrent and Bitcoin
-- [learnGitBranching](https://github.com/pcottle/learnGitBranching) - An interactive git visualization to challenge and educate!
+- [learnGitBranching](https://github.com/pcottle/learnGitBranching) - An interactive git visualization and tutorial.
+Aspiring students of git can use this app to educate and challenge themselves towards mastery of git!
 - [tips](https://github.com/git-tips/tips) - Most commonly used git tips and tricks.
 - [gnome-shell-extensions-negesti](https://github.com/negesti/gnome-shell-extensions-negesti) - An gnome-shell extension that makes window movement a lot easier.
 - [desk-changer](https://github.com/BigE/desk-changer) - Gnome-Shell wallpaper changing extension with multiple profile support